 Peer Groups / Online Support Groups — Talking to a peer about how you’re feeling can bring a lot of relief.
-NAMI Discussion Groups and Elevatr are two places to find safe space to express issues and challenges relating to stress or mental health.
+The Mighty and NAMI Discussion Groups are two places to find safe space to express issues and challenges relating to stress or mental health.
 The Depression and Bi-polar Support Alliance Groups offers facilitated group support to share experiences, coping skills, and offer each other hope.

 Online Therapy — Tired of all of these apps with no human interaction?
 Talk with a real, licensed therapist virtually with these online therapy options.
 What it comes down to is that it’s not the platform that matters — it’s the therapist.
 Both BetterHelp and Talkspace combine video sessions with unlimited messaging.

 Sleep Hygiene — With all of the stressors and loss of structure that this time brings, you might be experiencing lower sleep quality than before.
 Learning proper sleep hygiene can help you stay well rested as well as guard against depression, anxiety, and irritability.
 Here are 12 simple tips from Harvard.